6th Wisconsin Infantry Regiment: Service

-The 6th would take positions on Culps Hill with the rest of the Brigade, and would partake in a nighttime attack to retake some earthworks previously occupied by Federals.
+On July 2nd the Iron Brigade would entrench on Culps' Hill south of Gettysburg.
+The 6th Wisconsin would suffer a total of 168 casualties at Gettysburg.

-168 Badgers would lose their lives at the Battle of Gettysburg, with most of all available officers put out of duty.
-After Gettysburg, the Brigade would be briefly joined by the 167th Pennsylvania, who, convinced that their enlistments had expired, refused to march.
-As a result, the Brigade was ordered to shoot the unruly Pennsylvanians, who quickly went into line, with little to no doubt in their mind that the hardened veterans of the Iron Brigade would not hesitate to shoot them, the 6th was ordered to march behind the 167th at bayonet point, with orders to shoot anyone who fell out of line.
+After Gettysburg, the brigade would be briefly joined by the 167th Pennsylvania, who, convinced that their enlistments had expired, refused to march.
+As a result, the brigade was ordered to shoot the unruly Pennsylvanians, who quickly went into line, with little to no doubt in their mind that the hardened veterans of the Iron Brigade would not hesitate to shoot them, the 6th was ordered to march behind the 167th at bayonet point, with orders to shoot anyone who fell out of line.

-The Iron Brigade would see service in the Overland Campaign of 64', fighting in the Battle Of The Wilderness the 6th, along with the rest of the Brigade, would assault Confederate lines on May 5th.
-The Brigade would gain initial success, however, they would advance unsupported, and as a result their lines would be flanked.
-As a result of heavy pressure the Brigade would retreat in disorder, unexpected for a veteran Brigade of their status.
-During the subsequent Battle Of Spotyslvania Court House, the 6th would once again assault Rebel earthworks at Laurel Hill, and then again at the Cold Harbor.
-Total losses for the Badgers during the Overland Campaign would add up to 140.
-The 6th Wisconsin and the rest of the Iron Brigade would see service during the siege of Petersburg and at the battle of Weldon Railroad (or Globe Tavern).
-The regiment would see considerable service till the end of the war.
+The Iron Brigade would see service in the Overland Campaign of 1864.
+During the Battle of The Wilderness the 6th Wisconsin, along with the rest of the Iron Brigade, assaulted Confederate lines on May 5.
+Total losses for the 6th Wisconsin during the Overland Campaign would add up to 140.
+The regiment would continue to see considerable service till the end of the war.

 The regiment participated in the Grand Review of the Armies on May 23, 1865, and then mustered out at Louisville, Kentucky, on July 2, 1865.